JoannaBy/JoannaBy.github.io/_pages/publications.md

 * Franzini, G., Kestemont, M., Rotari, G., Jander, M., Ochab, J. K., Franzini, E., Byszuk, J., Rybicki, J. Attributing Authorship in the Noisy Digitized Correspondence of Jacob and Wilhelm Grimm.
 Frontiers in Digital Humanities, 5.
 2018. https://doi.org/10.3389/fdigh.2018.00004

 ### Other
+* Byszuk, J. "Stylometry Expertise Conclusion: Assessing authorship of an anonymous Persian qasida" in: Khismatulin, A. "Amir Mu‘izzi Nishapuri.
+The Siyasat-nama/Siyar al-muluk: A Fabrication Ascribed to Nizam al-Mulk".
+The series: THE PERSIAN MIRRORS FOR PRINCES WRITTEN IN THE SALJUQ PERIOD: ORIGINALS AND FABRICATIONS (I).
+St. Petersburg: Peterburgskoe Vostokovedenie; Moscow: Sadra, 2020. pp. 176-178 [online access: Stylometry Expertise Conclusion on Assessing authorship of an anonymous Persian qasida](https://ijp.pan.pl/wp-content/uploads/2018/08/Byszuk-Stylometry-Expertise-Conclusion-on-Assessing-authorship-of-an-anonymous-Persian-qasida.pdf)
 * A book review of Reading beyond the female: The relationship between perception of author gender and literary quality.
 In Socjolingiwistyka, 33.
 2019. [(online)](https://socjolingwistyka.ijp.pan.pl/index.php/SOCJO/article/view/55/95)
 * Hernandez Lorenzo, L., Byszuk, J. Challenging Stylometry: The Authorship of the Baroque Play La Segunda Celestina.
 In Digital Humanities 2019: Book of Abstracts.
 University of Utrecht.
 * Eder M., Byszuk, J. Feature Selection in Authorship Attribution: Ordering the Wordlist.
 In Digital Humanities 2019: Book of Abstracts.
 University of Utrecht.